dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Some wrappers have an option to specify how frequently to process data.
 It can be run once to process all of the available files in the desired time range, or it can be configured to run over different intervals.
-This allows you to aggregate the output in a variety of ways.
+This allows the user to aggregate the output in a variety of ways.
 The wrappers that support this functionality (along with the configuration variable that controls the setting)
 include: